outscale/butterfly/api/protocol/README.md

 It does not mean anything except tracing the different evolutions of the protocol (like a document has several revisions).

-To increment revision number, just edit scripts/genHdrVersion.sh file.
+To increment revision number, just increment `PROTO_REVISION` in `api/protocol/version` file.

 # Changelog